Structured cabling – MMC-certified

-The Multimedia Connect structured cabling system we supply is known and recognised almost worldwide.
-The product range covers all categories of copper and fibre optic solutions, including the necessary components that together form a complete structured cabling system.
-Based on our extensive product portfolio, it is possible to carry out installations in the following areas:
+The Multimedia Connect structured cabling system we supply is well-known and recognised almost worldwide.
+The product range covers all categories of copper and fibre-optic solutions, including the necessary components that together form a complete structured cabling system.
+Based on our extensive product portfolio, we can carry out installations in the following areas:

 - small, medium and large installations